-If you and another individual or business wish to pursue a relationship that requires the disclosure of confidential information, you should use a confidentiality agreement.
+If you and another individual or business wish to pursue a relationship that requires disclosing confidential information, you should use a confidentiality agreement.
 For example, if you’re engaging with:

-- Employees: New hires should sign an employee confidentiality agreement that lasts for the duration of their employment, or a specified time period after termination.
+- Employees: New hires should sign an employee confidentiality agreement or a specified period after termination.